 Welcome to UC Berkeley, DUINS and Corporate Fellows!

-Allow for a 1 – 2-hour window for checking-in.
+Reporting In: Allow a 2-hour window for check-in

 Please bring the following items: